brad-usredoxlabs/disco/specification.md

 - The CLI at `scripts/protocols/run-protocol.mjs` instantiates a protocol segment and **appends** it to an existing run instead of overwriting files.
 Each invocation binds its own `labware`/`parameters`, so you can layer “seed cells → T=24 imaging → insulin protocol → fluorescent reads → send-outs” into one record.
 - `src/app/RunActivitiesPanel.vue` (rendered inside `FieldInspector.vue` for `recordType: run`) is the primary UI for viewing and editing the timeline.
 It surfaces run-level bindings/parameters, supports reordering, and provides quick actions to add acquisitions tied back to the latest segment’s PlateEvents.
 Sample operations expose inline editors for produced samples, splits, and attachments.
 - Migration helpers under `scripts/migrations/backfill-run-activities.mjs` convert legacy run records (`data.operations.events`) into the new activity model so the Plate Editor, adapters, and query tooling all consume a single timeline structure.
+- A dedicated Run Editor (`src/run-editor/RunEditorShell.vue`, launched via `runEditorPath` URL param or the workspace picker/graph) now authors PlateEvents directly into run activities.
+It reuses dual grids, TransferStepSidecar, material ApplyBar, and Explorer overlays, supports multi-labware replay with depletion toggles, activity creation, inline validation, and save-to-frontmatter.
+Well details drawer and overlay modes (event/material) aid lineage/composition review.

+### 4.13 Event Graph Explorer & Promotion
+- The Event Graph Explorer is now wired into the main workspace nav with a picker for runs and plate layouts.
+It renders an overlay legend, lane-level mapping previews/highlights, and a lineage edge list in the drawer.
+A standalone Explorer view can be launched from the nav or via query params; the `AppShell` keeps selection and overlays in sync with the File Workbench.
+- The event-graph engine lives under `src/event-graph/` (units/state/replay/selectors) and replays PlateEvents from runs (falling back to linked plate layouts when needed).
+Helper utilities in `src/explorer/helpers.js` centralize mapping, cursor, and overlay logic.
+- Promotion workflow: both the UI modal (“Promote to protocol”) and CLI script (`scripts/promote-run-to-protocol.mjs`) share helpers in `src/app/promotionUtils.js`.
+They suggest labware roles, validate against protocol schema, and write promoted protocols to `06_PROTOCOLS/..._PROMOTED.md`.
+Fixtures under `tmp/fixtures/` exercise round-trip promotion.

 ---